Source materials for "Conversations With Crazy Horse" by Bruce Brown

 "A few days before Curley passed away, I visited him and said `Curley, I have interpreted for you a number of times.
 I am not clear yet on your stories -- tell me for the last time if you were with Custer up to the time when the gray horse troop separated from the main command.

 "Mitch Bouyer remained with Custer's men when Reno separated to go to the valley.
 We rode to the north fork of Reno Creek and crossed it, going to the hill, turning westward on the ridgewe could see nothing of the valley where the village was located -- Custer's troops were not hurrying -- they rode at a walk -- probably because they were going up a grade.
 When we reached the ridge the soldiers kept marching on the east side of Reno Hill and going down on the west side of the ridge -- down a ravine, running northward.
 At this point Custer and two other soldiers besides Bouyer and I rode over to a high point that overlooks the Little Big Horn valley to see what was going on -- we could see dust rising everywhere down the valley.
 Reno's men were riding toward the Indians -- Custer nor any of us dismounted.
 Custer made a brief survey of the situation and turned and rode to his command.
 He did not ask Bouyer or me about the country we rode following the creek (ravine?
 F. D.) as you know -- we were all the time going away from the valley.
 We finally came out at the Creek --Medicine Tail Creek -- and seeing we were a long ways away from the valley -- Custer -- turning left, rode down Medicine Tail.
-After riding awhile, he halted the command-then the gray horse troop left us and started down the creek-when we turned north-crossing Medicine Tail Creek going on the hills north of the creek -- here the command halted again -- Custer wrote a message and handed to a young man on a sorrel-roan horse who galloped away.
+After riding awhile, he halted the command -- then the gray horse troop left us and started down the creek -- when we turned north-crossing Medicine Tail Creek going on the hills north of the creek -- here the command halted again -- Custer wrote a message and handed to a young man on a sorrel-roan horse who galloped away.
+[Note: This was John Martin with Custer's last order for Benteen.]
 Bouyer called me to him.
 He said -- 'Curley you better leave us here' he said.
 'You ride back over the trail a ways and then go to one of the high points' -- pointing eastward over to the high ridge east of the Custer Hill -- 'watch awhile and see if the Sioux are besting us and you make your way back to Terry and tell him we are all killed.'
-Curley immediately turned back-done as he was instructed.
+Curley immediately turned back -- done as he was instructed.
 He climbed to the high point [and] with glasses he watched the battle awhile and then rode away.
 As he was riding alone he came to a horse without a rider, and looking around he found a dead Sioux -- he stripped off his equipments and went away.
 The dead Sioux was killed by Goes Ahead."

 The Custer Myth: A Source Book of Custerania, written and compiled by Colonel W.A.
 Graham, The Stackpole Co., Harrisburg, PA 1953, p 18 - 19